CoolKit-Technologies/apiDocs/en/APICenterV2.md

 |:---------------- |:-------- |:---------------- |:----------------------------------------------------------------------------------------------------------------------------- |
 | updatedThingList | Array    | N                | The updated thing list of  the shared devices.
 See [Add device] for data response, containing the information of shared user. |

+Note: post /v2/device/share will return the other party's apikey parameters, which can be written down and used in post /v2/device/share/permit and delete /v2/device/share.

 ### Change Sharing Permission

 URL: /v2/device/share/permit